motss/nodemod/README.md

 ## Available modules

+* [calendar] - Minimal module to compute a calendar
 * [deep-clone] - Simple and fast deep cloning
 * [delay-until] - A typical delay function but Promise based
 * [fetch-as] - Simple fetch helper with type resolver